AksharaRgsu2024/E-commerce-Recommender/README.md

 - KNN Clustering

 Libraries used:
-Pandas, Skikit-learn, PySpark, Seaborn, Surprise
+Pandas, Scikit-learn, PySpark, Seaborn, Surprise

 The Dataset is from a public dataset from OList, a Brazilian Ecommerce store:
 https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?select=olist_products_dataset.csv]